Little Children (film): Production

 For this film, director Todd Field and novelist Tom Perrotta intended to take the story in a separate and somewhat different direction than the novel.
 "When Todd and I began collaborating on the script, we were hoping to make something new out of the material, rather than simply reproducing the book onto film," says Perrotta.

 Kate Winslet said she was left with a bruised bottom after filming her sex scene in a sink.

 Critical reception

 The film was well-received.
-On review aggregator Rotten Tomatoes, the film holds a 80% approval rating based on 162 reviews, with an average rating of 7.40/10.
+On review aggregator Rotten Tomatoes, the film holds an 81% approval rating based on 159 reviews with an average rating of 7.7/10.
 The website's critical consensus states, "Little Children takes a penetrating look at suburbia and its flawed individuals with an unflinching yet humane eye.”
 Metacritic assigned the film a weighted average score of 75 out of 100 based on 34 critics, indicating "generally favorable reviews.”

 A. O. Scott of The New York Times wrote:

 Scott later placed Little Children ninth on his list of the top 10 films of 2006.

 Carina Chocano of The Los Angeles Times also praised the film: